Does book promotion and marketing work? Yes, because the alternative is no book promotion, which naturally doesn’t work.

 If you find an error, fix it immediately.
 Always look for ways to improve your product.

-Think of social media promotion as an old-fashioned word of mouth advertising.
+Think of social media promotion like old-fashioned word-of-mouth advertising.

-But instead of just one person telling one person, one share can result in your message being seen by 1,000’s, so never underestimate its value.
+But instead of just one person telling one person, one share can result in your message being seen by thousands, so never underestimate its value.

 Did I sell any books?
 I don’t know, but I do know that 8,000 more people know my name now.